-If you’ve been injured as the result of a product defect, you may be eligible to recover damages in a personal injury claim.
+If you’ve been injured as the result of a product defect, such as a pharmaceutical drug or medical device, you may be eligible to recover damages in a personal injury claim.
 Our Phoenix product liability lawyers at Cullan & Cullan are dedicated to helping injured consumers get settlements to pay for medical expenses, lost wages, and any loss in earning capacity.

 To see if you qualify for a product liability claim, call our offices at (602) 900-9483 for a free consultation.